c0nhost/c0nhost/README.md

 hi im anti

-discord @c0nhost if u need to talk to me
+discord @consolehost if u need to talk to me